mp-007/kivy_matplotlib_widget/README.md

  - zoom box like plotly library
  - reset axis on double-click (home button)
  - fast rendering mode (axis not updated for faster draw)
- - use only 1 package (matplotlib) and no additional backend
+ - use only 2 packages (kivy + matplotlib) and no additional backend
  - cursor and hover option (touch or desktop mode)
  - legend widget like plotly library
  - interactive axis like plotly library